fuko-php/Open/README.md

 The sniffing is done using "sniffer" functions/methods.
 There are some that are built-in, but you can add your own using `\Fuko\Open\Sniff::addSniffer()`.
-The sniffers must return either the format to use in the `\Fuko\Open\Editor` constructor, or an empty string if there is no match.
+The sniffers must return either the format to use in the `\Fuko\Open\Link` constructor, or an empty string if there is no match.

 ```php